chpalaiokostas/methddRAD/README.md

   -h, --help            show this help message and exit

 To follow the 1st analysis approach approach use the flag *-m*.
 In this case the *--guided* and *--genome* flags are not to be used.

+Likewise for the 2nd analysis approach one should not use the *-m* flag.
+Instead use the *--guided* and *--genome* ones.
 ```